maweina/ambari-elk-service/README.md

 ```
 /opt/kibana/config/kibana-create-index-patterns.sh
 ```
 4. In Kibana UI, browse to *Settings* on the top and click *Indices* in the Settings navigation area on the left.
-You will see 5 index patterns.
+You will see following index patterns.
 5. Browse to *Discover* on the top; now you can interactively explore your data from the Discover page.
     * logstash-mapred-running is an index of running mapred jobs.
     * logstash-mapred-finished is an index of finished mapred jobs.
     * logstash-mapred-aggregated-queue is an index of aggregated memory usage per queue.
     * logstash-mapred-aggregated-user is an index of aggregated memory usage per user.
+    * logstash-yarn-allocation is an index of allocated memory/vcores per queue among yarn cluster.
+    * logstash-hdfs-namenode-log is an index of warning, error or fatal hdfs namodenode log.
+    * logstash-hdfs-secondarynamenode-log  is an index of warning, error or fatal hdfs secondarynamenode log.
+    * logstash-hdfs-datanode-log is an index of warning, error or fatal hdfs datanode log.
+    * logstash-hdfs-journalnode-log is an index of warning, error or fatal hdfs journalnode log.
+    * logstash-yarn-nodemanager-log  is an index of warning, error or fatal yarn nodemanager log.
+    * logstash-yarn-resourcemanager-log  is an index of warning, error or fatal yarn resourcemanager log.
+    * logstash-yarn-timelineserver-log  is an index of warning, error or fatal yarn timelineserver log.
+    * logstash-hbase-master-log is an index of warning, error or fatal hbase master log.
+    * logstash-hbase-regionserver-log is an index of warning, error or fatal hbase regionserver log.
+    * logstash-hbase-phoenix-log is an index of warning, error or fatal hbase phoenix query server log.
+    * logstash-zookeeper-server-log is an index of warning, error or fatal zookeeper server log.
+    * logstash-hive-metastore-log is an index of warning, error or fatal hive metastore log.
+    * logstash-hive-server2-log is an index of warning, error or fatal hive server2 log.
-    * logstash-mapred-log is an index of warning or error mapred log.
+    * logstash-hive-webhcat-log is an index of warning, error or fatal hive webhcat log.

 ## MapReduce Jobs Dashboard (via Kibana UI)